EPA Head Scott Pruitt Chooses Big Business Over Climate Change Science [Opinion]

 How can anyone who has always sided with industry over the environment now switch gears and claim to protect our air and water?

 The impact of climate change in our country is a real and immediate threat.
-According to the Cadiz Water Project, a public-private partnership between Cadiz Inc. and the Santa Margarita Water District, “Over the last two decades, California has grappled with systemic challenges to its traditional water supplies.
+According to the Cadiz Water Project, a public-private partnership between Cadiz Inc. and the Santa Margarita Water District:

+“Over the last two decades, California has grappled with systemic challenges to its traditional water supplies.
 Climatic extremes and more regular dry years are the new normal.
 The availability of reliable water to meet all of the state’s demands is a persistent public policy issue.
 It is a bedrock social justice issue.
 We need water for our people, our environment and to sustain our way of life.”

 California is facing a water crisis and needs real solutions, not an EPA who’s only thought is to roll back regulations and cut existing protections.
 Scott Pruitt does not have a history of supporting clean air and water, rather Pruitt has a history of siding with industries that put the environment in danger.
 Each step he makes further cements his relationship with industries that contribute to climate change.

-It is evident, by Pruitt’s emails and history of suing the EPA that his agenda does not include supporting the mission of the department he now leads: to protect human health and the environment.
+It is evident, by Pruitt’s emails and history of suing the EPA, that his agenda does not include supporting the mission of the department he now leads: to protect human health and the environment.
 The only explanation for Pruitt’s actions (or lack thereof) is that he’s been bought and paid for by the Koch brothers.

 [Featured Image by Susan Walsh/AP Images]